Thursday, May 28, 2026

 As we were leaving, we met up with another visitor, who said.
 “I love this place!
 Look at it.
 Paper-clips, compact discs, Scotch tape, and not a video screen in sight.
 It’s like the 70s!”

-A short dash on the freeway took us to the Russian Museum, where we wandered an extensive show of Cold War American and Russian toys, posters, comic books, and other kitsch.
-The collectors themselves were present, and not hard to identify.
+A short dash on the freeway took us to the Russian Museum, where we wandered through an extensive display of Cold War American and Russian toys, posters, comic books, and other kitsch.
+The collectors themselves were present, and not hard to spot.

 "Is that an official NASA spacesuit?"
 I asked one of them.

-"How should I know?" he said.
+"How should I know?" he replied.
 "I got it on eBay."

 We took the long way home, north on Lyndale, west on 36th Street past the tulips in Lakewood Cemetery, north along the shores of Bde Maka Ska, then a meandering route up the parkway past Cedar Lake.

-We were relishing the afternoon, and also the richness of our fine city.
+We were taking our time, relishing the wonderful afternoon, and also the richness of our fine urban world.